binaryphile/y2s/README.md

 parsing a limited subset of YAML into a makeshift bash nested data structure.

-The structure, or "struct" for short, is a hash which contains keys for all of the leaf elements in the YAML source document, along with a slightly custom syntax for storing all of the intermediate levels of the structure as well.
+The structure, or "struct" for short, is a hash (a.k.a. associative array) which contains keys for all of the leaf elements in the YAML source document, along with a slightly custom syntax for storing all of the intermediate levels of the structure as well.

 For example, consider the following `demo.yml` file: